3 Simple Ways to Report Spam on Google Business Profile

 Businesses can have duplicate listings when they accidentally verify more than one or purposefully create them to dominate the Map Pack.
 Either way, the duplicates of the original GBP listing are considered spam.

-How to report spam on Google Business Profile
+How to Report a Google Business Profile Listing

-Now that you’re able to identify spam on a Google Business Profile, it’s time to learn how to fight phony local listings!
+Now that you can identify spam on a Google Business Profile, it’s time to learn how to fight phony local listings!

-The quickest and most efficient way to fight spam is to suggest an edit.
+Suggesting an edit is the quickest and most efficient way to fight spam.
 First, click the local listing within the map pack, and you’ll see the reviews, address, hours, and more logistical information.
 Below the phone number, you’ll see two links: “Suggest an Edit” and “Own this Business?”

 Click “Suggest an Edit” which will open two options:

-Screenshot of how to suggest an edit on Google My Business
+A screen grab of the options you can choose to suggest an edit in Google Business Profile.

 After clicking “change name or other details”, you’ll see this box: